thiblahute/meson-website/Meson-sample.md

     project('simple', 'c')
     executable('myexe', 'source.c')

-All Meson build definitions begin with the <tt>project</tt> command.
+All Meson build definitions begin with the `project` command.
 It specifies the name of the project and what programming languages it uses.
 Here the project is called *simple* and it uses only the C programming language.
 All strings are single-quoted.

 On the next line we define a *build target*, in this case an executable called *myexe*.
 It consists of one source file.
 This is all the code that a user needs to write to compile an executable with Meson.